 Once Preferencing is completed each semester, the Professional Experience Placement Team (PEPT) begin allocating placements.
-Students who have worked hard to prepare for placement and have submitted all or most of their mandatory documents or who have kept their mandatory documents current are usually allocated placement first and are therefore more likely to be allocated to one of their preferences.
+Students who have worked hard to prepare for placement and have submitted all or most of their mandatory documents or who have kept their mandatory documents current for the upcoming semester are usually allocated placement first and are therefore more likely to be allocated to one of their preferences.
 Special consideration requests are also taken into consideration at this point which is why it is important for you to submit them early.

-• There is an expectation that you will be able to travel to a placement in this program if required
+There is an expectation that you will be able to travel to a placement in this program if required

 USQ consider that a placement within one hours drive of your address (as per Google maps) to be a local placement and this is the standard by which placements are allocated.
+This only applies to Queensland and GUC students.
 This does not mean you will definitely be allocated a placement within this radius from your home as we do not receive unlimited placements within any facility and therefore it depends on the availability of placements as well.